DD2480-Group22-2025/DD2480-discord.js/packages/discord.js/DD2480-docs/coverage.md

 ### \src\structures\ApplicationCommand.js: equals - Jacob

+Initiially, the coverage of the function was 0.
+It was furthermore quite hard to measure since most of the CCN came from ternary statements and disjunctions in the big if-statement.
+These were impossible to measure with our DYI-tool without rewriting the function into multiple seperate if-statements.
+As such the result might not be very telling, but the coverage was still increased from 0 to 80 % meaning that the code inside 4 of 5 if-statments are checked.

 ### \src\structures\ThreadChannel.js: \_patch - Phoebe

 This function had no testing already created so we needed to create our own testing environment and tests for the function.
 This meant that the coverage was 0 and could only be increased from there.